Witold6/AI-Biomod/README.md

 - Serves as a space suit in the headband.
 Auto resuscitation and auto regeneration, anti death function god mode DNA.
+Telepathic BCI, radio frequency electronics control.
+The use of programmable magic thinks like changing the transmutation of 1 substance into 2 or telekinetic opening of the door, etc.